wikimedia/mediawiki-extensions-DrawioEditor/README.md

 - This plugin is quite new and probably still has bugs, so it may or may not work with your installation.

 # Features
-- draw.io chart creation and editing
+- **draw.io chart creation and editing**.
-- Inline Editing and javascript uploads on save, you never leave the wiki page
+- **SVG** and PNG support.
+The file type can be configured globally and changed on a per-image basis.
-- Image files are stored in the standard wiki file store
+- **Inline Editing** and javascript uploads on save, you never leave or reload the wiki page.
-- Versioning is provided by the file store
+- Image files are transparently **stored in the standard wiki file store**, you don't need to worry about them.
-- Draw.io original XML data is stored within the image files, so only one file must be stored per chart
+- **Versioning** is provided by the file store.
-- SVG and PNG support, type can be configured globally and changed on a per-image basis
+- Draw.io original XML data is stored within the image files, so only one file must be stored per chart.
-- Multiple charts per
+- Supports multiple charts per page.
-- Supports relative and fixed chart dimensions
+- Supports relative and fixed chart dimensions.

 # Requirements
 - When you intend to use SVG which is recommended, you might want to install Extension:NativeSvgHandler too.
 Also you need a browser that supports SVG.